VOL. IV - APPENDIX B

 Joseph's first wife Alice was buried on 14 April 1768 at Wartling Parish Church, presumably following Phillis's birth.

-On 6 September 1772 he married Elizabeth Brook at Wartling Parish Church.
+On 6 September 1772 Joseph married Elizabeth Brook at Wartling Parish Church.
 Both parties were only able to make their mark.
 The witnesses were Benjamin Miller and Edward Badcock.
 The banns had been read on 26 July 1772, 2 August 1772 and 9 August 1772.

 Joseph and Elizabeth had the following children: